nhsengland/model-card/model_card_template.md

 _This section goes into more detail about why the model was built and who it was for.
 This section can go into more depth than previous, but should still be as succinct as possible._

-**Development Background:** A brief description of the model's development purpose and context, this is a chance to expand on the description, any additional background information on the model's focus area, who was this created for and how the model fits into the wider decision making process.
+**Development Background:** A brief description of the model's development purpose and context, this is a chance to expand on the description, any additional background information on the model's focus area, who this originally created for and how the model fits into the wider decision making process.

-**Scope:** Specific application or functionality of the model
+**Scope:** Specific application or functionality of the model.

-**Intended Users:** Who is the model intended for?
+**Intended Users:** Describe who the model is intended for.

-**Use cases out of scope:** Describe any use cases out of scope
+**Use cases out of scope:** Describe any potential use cases out of scope.

 ## Data